bl9muva/ML_SatelliteImage_LandCover/README.md

 good compromise between effectiveness and calculation time.

 I started out with a learning rate of 0.01 and observed the accuracy while training the model.
-It turned out to be overfitting after only a few epochs since test accuracy remained at about 60%.
+It turned out to be overfitting after only a few epochs since test accuracy stalled at about 60%.
 The next step was to lower the learning rate to 0.0001 and introduced a dropout layer between the two dense layers with an aggressive rate of 0.4.
 This improved the results to a test accuracy of around 80%.